‘A lyrical, rock ’n’ roll, Hafezian feat of zen and now.’

 A poetic tale of teen angst in Tehran.
 Lovesick rock ’n’ roll wannabe Asha’s frustrations and desires are universal, but his situation is anything but.
 Set during the time of Ahmadinejad’s oppressive rule, Coming Down Again captures the suffocating reality of being a teenage dreamer in the Islamic Republic of Iran.

-Lois Pryce, author of Revolutionary Ride: On the Road in Search of the Real Iran
+Lois Pryce, author of Revolutionary Ride: on the Road in Search of the Real Iran

 Praise for With My Head in the Clouds and Stars in My Eyes